 If the university experiences an emergency closing due to weather, utility failure or other unforeseen disaster, all events are considered canceled.

 General Purpose Classrooms

-The Office of the Registrar controls 190 general purpose classrooms across campus.
-Those classrooms are divided into the following room types:
+The Office of the Registrar controls 187 General Purpose Classrooms across campus.
+Those Classrooms are divided into the following room types:

 Seminar rooms typically have an LCD Monitor, with seats and tables oriented so that students and instructors can easily interact with each other.
 Size: 10-24 seats.

-Classrooms typically have a multimedia audiovisual system, with seats oriented toward the front of the room and writing surfaces for each student.
+Classrooms typically have a multi-media audio-visual system, with seats oriented towards the front of the room, and writing surfaces for each student.
 Size: 15-99 seats.

 Lecture Halls have a pitched floor, so that those in the rear are sat higher than those at the front, allowing them to see the lecturer.
 Size: 100-199 seats.

-Auditoriums are basically large lecture halls and also have a pitched floor, so that those in the rear it higher than those at the front, allowing them to see the lecturer.
+Auditoriums are basically large Lecture Halls and also have a pitched floor, so that those in the rear are sat higher than those at the front, allowing them to see the lecturer.
 Size: 200+ people.

-General purpose classrooms are used for class instruction, study or other like activities.
-Events in general purpose classrooms must be compatible with the academic nature of classrooms and academic buildings.
-Non-class events are welcome, but they must not adversely impact the classroom, its contents, or the surrounding area.
+General Purpose Classrooms are used for class instruction, study or other like activity.
+Events in General Purpose Classrooms must be compatible with the academic nature of classrooms and academic buildings.
+Non-class events are welcomed, but they must not adversely impact the classroom, its contents, or the surrounding area.

-Activities that are not compatible with general purpose classrooms include music, dances, dinners, parties, events that require refurnishing of rooms or removal of equipment.
+Activities that are not compatible with General Purpose Classrooms include music, dances, dinners, parties, events that require re-furnishing of rooms or removal of equipment.
 Non-compatible events include any event that adversely impacts the classroom directly, or that impacts research, study or other academic pursuits in areas adjacent to classrooms.